GDGUNN/unn-api/readme.md

 - `missing password`

 ## Bugs or security vulnerabilities
-If you discover any bugs or security vulnerabilities, please contact me at shalvah.adebayo@gmail.com.
+If you discover any bugs or security vulnerabilities, please contact me at shalvah.adebayo@gmail.com or open an issue.

 ## Packages
 If you are building a PHP app, you could use [this package](https://github.com/shalvah/unnportal-php), which gives you your results directly.
 Saves you the hassle o cURL or Guzzle.